Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

 By straightforward calculations, one can show that

-so rotations $R\left(\theta\right)$ around the $z$ axis and the Lorentz transformations $L\left(\alpha,\beta\right)$ respectively form a pair of commutative subgroups of the particle's little group.
+so rotations $R\parens{\theta}$ around the $z$ axis and the proper orthochronous Lorentz transformations $L\parens{\alpha,\beta}$ respectively form a pair of commutative subgroups of the particle's little group.
 Furthermore, we have

-so we see that rotating $L\left(\alpha,\beta\right)$ itself around the $z$ axis has the effect of rotating the two-dimensional vector $\left(\alpha,\beta\right)$.
+so we see that rotating $L\parens{\alpha,\beta}$ itself around the $z$ axis has the effect of rotating the two-dimensional vector $\parens{\alpha,\beta}$.

-The little group is therefore the group $ISO\left(2\right)$ of translations and rotations in the two-dimensional Euclidean plane.
-The subgroup $SO\left(2\right)$ consisting purely of rotations $R\left(\theta\right)$ in the two-dimensional plane is compact, but the subgroup $\mathbb{R}^{2}$ consisting of two-dimensional translations $L\left(\alpha,\beta\right)$ is noncompact, with the consequence that the particle's phase space at the fixed reference four-momentum $p_{\refvalue}^{\mu}$ would seem to be noncompact as well, leading to the thermodynamic problems that we discussed earlier, as well as various issues that arise in the corresponding quantum field theory, such as those that are explored in \citep{Abbott:1976mpcsi}.\footnote{For an optimistic alternative perspective, see \citep{SchusterToro:2013tcspwsfsa}.}
+The little group in this case is therefore the group $ISO\parens 2$ of translations and rotations in the two-dimensional Euclidean plane.
+The subgroup $SO\parens 2$ consisting purely of rotations $R\parens{\theta}$ in the two-dimensional plane is compact, but the subgroup $\mathbb{R}^{2}$ consisting of two-dimensional translations $L\parens{\alpha,\beta}$ is noncompact.
+The consequence is that the particle's phase space at the fixed reference four-momentum $p_{\refvalue}^{\mu}$ would seem to be noncompact as well, leading to the thermodynamic problems that we discussed earlier, as well as to various issues that arise in the corresponding quantum field theory, such as those that are explored in \citep{Abbott:1976mpcsi}, for example.\footnote{For a more optimistic alternative perspective, see \citep{SchusterToro:2013tcspwsfsa}.}